Preserving Hong Kong's Vanishing Martial Arts

 Between Li and Ip, and Ip and Lau, there was the close relationship between student and master of the kind once integral to the transmission of kung fu.
 Historically, students would travel for miles, and endure all sorts of privations, to find a master like Li, but the sifu acknowledges that such dedication today is a rarity.
 “The new generation doesn’t seem to be interested in learning this kind of cultural heritage — mainly because [they find it] really hard work and really boring,” he tells TIME.

 There’s a Chinese adage he likes to quote to his followers: “Endless grinding will make a sword treasured, in the same way that plum blossoms acquire their scent after a bitter winter.”
-Nevertheless, his fear is that the none among the new generation will be sufficiently dedicated to carry the lineage.
+Nevertheless, his fear is that none among the new generation will be sufficiently dedicated to carry the lineage.

-In Wo Hang, Lee shares the worry when it comes to the future of his Jiang Xi Bamboo Forest Praying Mantis style.
+In Wo Hang, Lee shares the worry when it comes to the future of his Jiangxi Bamboo Forest Praying Mantis style.
 “When you start teaching without having picked up the whole package, there’s a bit less there,” Lee says.
 “The kung fu gets passed on again but less and less gets inherited, until finally it’s lost.”

 ‘A conversation between the past and the present’